Mount Everest: 20th century

 In 1856, Andrew Waugh announced Everest (then known as Peak XV) as 29002 ft high, after several years of calculations based on observations made by the Great Trigonometrical Survey.

 From 1952 to 1954, the Survey of India, using triangulation methods, determined that the height of Everest was 8847.73 m.
 In 1975 it was subsequently reaffirmed by a Chinese measurement of 8848.13 m.
 In both cases the snow cap, not the rock head, was measured.

 The 8848 m height given was officially recognised by Nepal and China.
 Nepal planned a new survey in 2019 to determine if the April 2015 Nepal earthquake affected the height of the mountain.

 In May 1999, an American Everest expedition directed by Bradford Washburn anchored a GPS unit into the highest bedrock.
 A rock head elevation of 8850 m, and a snow/ice elevation 1 m higher, were obtained via this device.
-Although as of 2001, it has not been officially recognised by Nepal, this figure is widely quoted.
 Geoid uncertainty casts doubt upon the accuracy claimed by both the 1999 and 2005 (see § 21st-century surveys) surveys.

 In 1955, a detailed photogrammetric map (at a scale of 1:50,000) of the Khumbu region, including the south side of Mount Everest, was made by Erwin Schneider as part of the 1955 International Himalayan Expedition, which also attempted Lhotse.

 In the late 1980s, an even more detailed topographic map of the Everest area was made under the direction of Bradford Washburn, using extensive aerial photography.